 This completes this week’s reading.
 We will pause for approximately half a minute for silent contemplation.

-As we complete our sacred duty
+As we complete our meeting

-of honoring our gods,
+in honour of our gods,

-our ancestors, and the World
+our ancestors, and the World,

 which is an image of divinity,